See the surprising ways your brain (and your hips) play a role in your casual sex encounters.

 A study conducted by Dr. Achim Schützwohl and his team from Brunel University in the UK (published in Springer's journal Human Nature) proved that both sexes demonstrate a remarkable difference when it comes to being propositioned for casual sex.
 They examined how a hookup's hypothetical physical attractiveness (slightly unattractive, moderately attractive and exceptionally attractive) would determine a person's willingness to accept one of three hookup requests (go out, come to apartment, go to bed).

 For all three requests, men were more likely to accept a hookup regardless of her attractiveness.
-On the other side of the equation, women placed more importance on a man's looks.
+Contrary, women placed more importance on a man's looks.
 They were more likely to accept the "apartment" and "bed" requests from an "exceptionally" attractive man than from either a "moderately" attractive or "slightly" unattractive man.
 (Guess that means better luck next time, guys.)